joy012/creative-agency-client/README.md

 [Website](https://creative-agency-spa.firebaseapp.com/)

-A full-stack service-oriented agency app where we can take different services on development and design.
-You can have service of your customized design and also can give review.
+A react-based full-stack agency app where a user can take different services on development and design.
+User can have service on customized design and also can give review.

 ### Features:
 - Firebase authentication is used for login purpose.